Mayflower Primary School, Poplar

 Mayflower Primary School is a primary school in the Poplar area of East London in the London Borough of Tower Hamlets.
 Originating in 1843 and formerly called Upper North Street School, it was badly damaged in an air raid in 1917 during the First World War, resulting in the deaths of eighteen children.
 The school was rebuilt in 1928 and adopted its present name in 1952.
-The school was judged to be "outstanding" at an Ofsted inspection in 2017, and was awarded the title "Primary School of the Year" in 2020 by a national newspaper.
+The school was judged to be "outstanding" at an Ofsted inspection in 2017, was awarded the title "Primary School of the Year" in 2020 and was ranked best primary school in Greater London in 2023 by a national newspaper.

 History

 Origins

 The origin of the school was in 1843 when the Trinity Chapel Day School was established.
 It was financed by George Green, the wealthy owner of Green's Ship Yard, Blackwell and a philanthropist who had also funded the nearby Trinity Independent Chapel with which the school was associated.
 In 1857, new buildings for 591 children were built in Upper New Street.
-Following the Elementary Education Act 1870, the school was transferred to the London School Board, who renamed it Upper North Street Board School.
-In 1882, a new three-storey school building was completed on the site, designed for 800 pupils between the ages of five to fourteen years.
+Following the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), the school was transferred to the London School Board, who renamed it Upper North Street Board School.
+In 1882, a new three-storey school building was completed on the site, designed for 800 pupils between the ages of five and fourteen years.
 In 1895, the school board inspectors reported that there were 240 boys, 240 girls and 317 infants in attendance.

 Bombing

 On the morning of 13 June 1917 during the First World War, a formation of fourteen German Gotha bombers attacked the City of London.
 It was the first massed raid on London by aeroplanes, and there was no system of warnings in place.
-As the bombers began their return flight, any remaining bombs were dropped on the East End of London and the London Docks.
+As the bombers began their return flight, any remaining bombs were dropped on the Metropolitan Borough of Poplar and the Port of London.
 One 50 kg bomb landed on the Upper North Street School at 11:40 am.
 It passed through the girls' department on the top storey and the boys' on the middle floor, killing a twelve-year-old boy before landing in the infants' department on the bottom floor, where 64 small children were in two classrooms separated by a wooden partition.
 Sixteen children were killed instantly and two died later in hospital.
 Thirty children were seriously injured, including one girl who was found unconscious in the rubble three days later.
 Only two of the dead were over five years-old.